 These regulations are issued pursuant to Rule 1.5 of the Rules for the Continued Delivery of Services in Non-Capital and Non-Criminal Cases at the Trial Level (hereinafter "IDS Rules").
-They apply to all non-capital criminal and all non-criminal cases in the trial division in the 23rd Judicial District in which the provision of counsel is subject to the Indigent Defense Services Act of 2000 (G.S.
+They apply to all non-capital criminal and all non-criminal cases in the trial division in the 20A Judicial District in which the provision of counsel is subject to the Indigent Defense Services Act of 2000 (G.S.
 7A-498 through 7A-498.8) (hereinafter "IDS Act").
+These regulations shall apply to all counsel desiring placement on the appointments lists contained herein effective January 2, 2021, but shall have no retroactive application to any attorney practicing on any or all of the described appointment lists prior to the effective date.